dramforever/easyriscv/index.md

 I don't know about your experience, but the first time I saw RISC-V disassembly, this is the one instruction that caught my eye.
 And this memory has stuck to me ever since.
-It's a rather common occurrence in real RISC-V programs, and someho I've been hiding it from you this whole time.
+It's a rather common occurrence in real RISC-V programs, and somehow I've been hiding it from you this whole time.
 If you take a sneak peek at the next section's title, you'll see how far we've come without `auipc`.